Albert Kesselring: War crimes

-On 9 October Möllhausen was advised that the Roman Jews were to be deported and that he had not to interfere in any way.
+On 9 October Möllhausen was advised that the Roman Jews were to be deported and that he was not to interfere in any way.
 On 16 October 1,259 Jews were rounded up in Rome, and 1,007 of them were sent to Auschwitz.
 Upon arrival all but 196 were immediately gassed.
 Only 15 survived the war.
 Some 6,806 Jews were arrested and deported during the German occupation of Italy, of whom 5,969 died in Nazi concentration camps.
 Historian Andrew Sangster argues that while Kesselring never played an active role in The Holocaust, he must have known of these crimes and his guilt lies "in his unquestioning support of Hitler who had made the Holocaust a priority."

 On 22–23 March 1944, a 15-man American Office of Strategic Services (OSS) Operational Group landed in inflatable boats from US Navy PT boats on the Ligurian coast as part of Operation Ginny II, a mission to blow up the entrances of two vital railway tunnels.
 Their boats were discovered and they were captured by a smaller group of Italian and German soldiers.
 On 26 March, they were executed under Hitler's "Commando Order", issued after German soldiers had been bound and shot by commandos during the Dieppe Raid and the Raid on Sark.
 Kesselring was in Liguria in 23 and 24 March, where he inspected the harbour defences.